 Our good friend Marta guests posts this week on Wyld Family Travel.
 Marta and her family live in Dublin Ireland.
 Marta showcases her travels at her ever popular website Learning Escapes.

-Such a wide choice poses quite a challenge to castle seekers: what are the best castles to visit in Ireland?
+Such a wide choice poses quite a challenge to Castle seekers? what are the best castles to visit in Ireland?
 What Irish castles should be on your must-see list?
 In this article, I narrowed down the choice to 5 Irish castles that should not be missed.
 Chosen for their beauty, historical importance and natural setting.
 One can go on an Ireland castle tours or visit these Ireland attractions at your own pace

 How many of these Irish castles have you heard of?